sosinc/sosinc.github.io/content/blog/solving-redux-boilerplate-with-react-hooks.md

 feedback was handled for free.

 I am pretty okay with this compromise and gains we had from it.
-But I still feel the Redux way is bloated.
+But I still feel the Redux way is a lot of work.
 Redux focuses too much on puritanism which don't really pay off.
 Until we find a better way, I hope this little tid-bit might of use for someone else too!